“Well, you know, don’t argue with the body, Jerry. That’s an argument you can’t win.”

 What wisdom is my body offering me to help understand this situation?

-Am I in alignment with my own cycles, and with those of nature?
+Am I in alignment with my physical cycles and with those of nature?

-What practices might I use to clear my body of old, stored emotions that do not serve me?
+What practices might I use to clear my body of old, stored emotional energies that do not serve me?

-What narrative about my body have I taken on from others, and does it serve me?
+What narrative about my body have I taken on from others which dissociate me from my body?

-What stories do I tell myself about my body, and do they serve me?
+What stories do I tell myself about my body that keeps me from harmony with it?

 What is this problem with my body telling me about my beliefs?